-More on Petra, how to organize your trip there, where to stay and other tips, will come soon, in a Guide to Petra article.
+More on Petra, how to organize your trip there, where to stay and other tips, here: Visiting Petra for the first time.

 Tip: Book a hotel with good reviews and parking!
 There are many bad hotels, but with high rates.
 As at least pay for a nice one.